 The most famous parody came from the 1990’s blockbuster Home Alone.
 Everyone fell in love with the young Macaulay Culkin abandoned at home, trying to outwit a couple of knucklehead thieves.

 So after seeing The Scream so many times in print, and knowing about its theft, it was amazing to see the real McCoy.
-Standing before whirls of lurid colour encased a simple gold frame was a highlight of my trip to Oslo.
+I stood in front of it studying the whirls of lurid colour encased a simple gold frame.
+It was easily one of the highlights to my trip to Oslo.

 The director of Home Alone capitalises upon the success for Edvard Munch’s The Scream.